 If you could look up ‘effortlessly cool’ – Sean Connery’s name would be next to the definition.
 This man has barely put a sartorial foot wrong in 60 years.
 But how?

 Sir Thomas Sean Connery has been consistent in his dedication to wearing clothes, accessories and even facial hair in a way that best suited him: masculine but never showy.
 His wardrobe has undergone subtle transitions over the years to match his age and changes in cuts and colours, rather than wild swings of experimentation.
-He’s even kept to tried and true classics for his casual wardrobe: soft polo shirts, chinos, linen suits and loafers in summer, dark roll necks (like this) and sports jackets in the colder months.
+He’s even kept to tried and true classics for his casual wardrobe: soft polo shirts, chinos, linen suits and loafers in summer, dark roll necks and sports jackets in the colder months.
 PConnery’s tall, athletic frame allows him room for the extra fabric required for three-piece suits or the traditional kilt of his homeland.
 Our favourite Connery look is a grey double-breasted suit that gently hovers around the body, paired with smart, high waisted trousers.

 Since his retirement around 2003, we haven’t seen much of this beloved Scottish actor who turns 90 this year.
 Still, the images of this most British of stars continues to inspire us.
 Connery’s clothes have always appeared to be an extension of himself, rather than a statement – the epitome of effortless cool.